Dewey-Data/deweydatapy/README.md

-**Please read this carefully as the download approach has been changed slightly.**
+**Please read this carefully as the download approach has been changed slightly for the new platform.**

 # deweydataypy